Whiteknight/whiteknight.github.com/drafts/pure_winxed_compiler.md

 That's less than 20 lines of Winxed code to get the Winxed compiler object loaded, to compile the code and to output the PBC to file.
-We can make this better, of course, by being more flexible in the handling of arguments and printing out basic help and error message and all that stuff.
+We can make this better, of course, by being more flexible in the handling of arguments and printing out basic help and error messages and all that stuff.

 One particularly interesting tidbit to notice is the very first line: A new syntax for handling optional parameters.
 I put a patch for that feature together